 Our Experience Touring the Friends Studio/Set at the Warner Bros Hollywood Studio Tour

 Warning: spoilers ahead!
 I’ll be going into detail about where they brought us and what we saw on the tour, so you better look away if you’re a fan of surprises!
+The photos and experience below are from our most recent in visit in 2022.

 1. Getting to the Warner Brothers Studio Lot

-Before the tour begins, you are brought into a theatre for a pre-show introduction to Warner Bros, featuring clips from the myriad of films and shows that they have produced.
+From here, you are brought into a theatre for a pre-show introduction to Warner Bros, featuring clips from the myriad of films and shows that they have produced.

 This little film does an awesome job of pumping you up for the tour!
 After this, you will meet your tour guide and will then be sent on your way.